Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 By default all lengths and sizes are in bytes (or in number of elements, for arrays).
 If a name refers to a length or size in bits (as is often the case for key sizes) then the name must explicitly include `bit`, for example `mbedtls_pk_get_bitlen()` returns the size of the key in bits, while `mbedtls_pk_get_len()` returns the size in bytes.
 In addition, the documentation should always mention explicitly if key sizes are in bits or in bytes.

+Size refers to the capacity of the buffer, while length to the length of the contents.
+Most of the time these are interchangeable.
+A typical exception is when the output is written in a buffer, but the exact length is not known by the caller.

+In PSA code `length` and `size` in the name always implies bytes, when referring to number of elements, `count` is used.

 ## API conventions

 This section applies fully to classic `mbedtls_xxx()` APIs and mostly to the newer `psa_xxx()` APIs.
 PSA have their own [conventions described in the PSA Crypto API specification](https://armmbed.github.io/mbed-crypto/html/overview/conventions.html) which take precedence in case of conflicts.